 Billund Maskinsnedkeri og Tømreforretning

-Ole Kirk Christiansen was born 7 Apr 1981 in the village of Filskov, located between the towns of Sonder Omme and Give in Central Jutland.
+Ole Kirk Christiansen was born 7 Apr 1891 in the village of Filskov, located between the towns of Sonder Omme and Give in Central Jutland.
 He was one of 10 children of Jens Niels Christiansen and Kirstine (Andersen) Christiansen.

 Ole spent two days a week in a local school learning to read and write and would spent the rest of the time working on the farm.
-At most he would receive a grade school education.
+At most he would receive the equivalent of a grade school education.
 He followed the path of most poor rural boys and learned a trade.
 After his Lutheren confirmation at the age of 14 he was apprenticed to an older brother, Kristian Bonde Christiansen, to learn carpentry and joinery.
-He spent the next four years studying under his brother and was awarded a journeyman’s certificate on 24 Aug 1911.
+He spent the next four years studying under his brother and was awarded his journeyman’s certificate on 24 Aug 1911.

 Billund